blog2i2j/peterhinch.._..micropython-samples/rp2/RP2.md

 The slave will ignore all interface activity until CS/ is driven low.
 It then receives data with the end of message identified by a low to high transition on CS/.

+The input pins are very sensitive to electrical noise: wiring to the master must be kept very short.
+This is because of the very high speed of the RP2 internal logic (clock rates >=125MHz).
+Pulses of a few ns duration can cause the state machine to respond, or can cause an IRQ to be raised.

 # 3. Pulse Measurement